I was considering another title for this post. “Should I Start A Business By Quitting My Job”

 2. Your Cash Reserve Will Shrink

 Why are we into money here?
 Most startups require the founders’ full attention to get it up and running.
-Sure the best option is to build your business part time while still carrying on with your day job.
+Sure the best option is to build your business part-time while still carrying on with your day job.
 But that seldom works.
-A happy worker seldom think of starting a business to escape work.
-When you are unhappy at work, not many are able to divide their time between a side gig and a full time job.
-It is a mere fantasy to many people.
+A happy worker seldom thinks of starting a business to escape work.
+When you are unhappy at work, not many are able to divide their time between a side gig and a full-time job.
+It is mere fantasy to many people.

 3. Competitors Will Try To Bring You Down

 The business world is savage.
 When a business newbie sets foot into the domain of business dealings, the vultures will watch.
 The moment they saw you move into the customers, they will resort to all kinds of low handed tactics to push you out.